-- 1. Working Together: Each Party will work together and cooperate to ensure that: - a) where Utility Operators have a right of access, that right is fairly balanced against the Corridor Manager's right to set Reasonable Conditions for Work; - b) the applications process is streamlined and delay is minimised; and - c) where Parties are unable to reach agreement, each Party involved participates in the Disputes resolution process in good faith. - 2.
-Consistency and Efficiency: Consistent procedures will be applied that enable the Parties to plan and work cost-effectively while preventing avoidable damage to Transport Corridors and Utility Structures and reducing delays and Disputes. - 3.
+- 1. Working Together: Each Party will work together and cooperate to ensure that: - a) where Utility Operators have a right of access, that right is fairly balanced against the Corridor Manager's right to set Reasonable Conditions for Work; - b) the applications process is streamlined and delay is minimised; and - c) where Parties are unable to reach agreement, each Party involved participates in the Disputes resolution process in good faith. - Consistency and Efficiency: Consistent procedures will be applied that enable the Parties to plan and work cost-effectively while preventing avoidable damage to Transport Corridors and Utility Structures and reducing delays and Disputes. - 3.
 Technical Excellence: The Parties will foster the adoption of best practice standards, technical excellence and a competent workforce. - 4.
 Quality: The Parties will foster the adoption of quality assurance processes and ensure that Work is carried out in a competent and professional manner to ensure that quality outcomes are delivered. - 5.
 Equity and Fairness: Each Party will deal with other Parties fairly, honestly, equally, without prejudice or bias, and with due regard for the known intentions of the other Parties. - 6.
 Respect for others: All Parties will respect others' assets and property rights when carrying out Works in Transport Corridors.
 All Parties have a responsibility to preserve, promote and balance the diverse values and uses of Transport Corridors. - 7.
-Safety: All Parties recognise that Transport Corridors are dangerous working environments and will work together to enhance Transport Corridor safety.
+Safety: All Parties recognise that Transport Corridors are dangerous working environments and will work together to enhance Transport Corridor safety. - 7.8.
+Tools and Systems: The parties will consider adopting electronic systems to provide consistent management of processes and data.